 It’s A Knockout was once described as ‘a competition to perform the pointless in the quickest possible time’.
 The programme was one of the BBC’s most popular shows in the 1970s, attracting up to 19 million viewers.

-First aired in 1966, the very first It’s A Knockout resulted in a win by Blackpool over Morecambe.
+First aired on 7 August 1966, the very first It’s A Knockout resulted in a win by Blackpool over Morecambe.

 The origin of this TV Olympiad of inter-town rivalry dates back to a 1954 BBC TV programme called Top Town which presented a series of amateur and semi-professional variety performers from different cities in Britain.